AIPAC: Political Action Committee

-Until 2021 AIPAC did not raise funds for political candidates itself, but its members raise money for candidates through political action committees unaffiliated with AIPAC and by other means.
+Until 2021, AIPAC did not raise funds for political candidates itself.
+Its members raised money for candidates through political action committees unaffiliated with AIPAC and by other means.
 In late 2021, AIPAC formed its own political action committee.
 It also announced plans for a Super PAC, which can spend money on behalf of candidates.
-In a letter explaining the move, Betsy Berns Korn, AIPAC president, said: "The DC political environment has been undergoing profound change.
+In a letter about the move, AIPAC president Betsy Berns Korn wrote: "The DC political environment has been undergoing profound change.
 Hyperpartisanship, high congressional turnover and the exponential growth in the cost of campaigns now dominate the landscape."
-Dov Waxman, director of the UCLA Y&S Nazarian Center for Israel Studies, said: "Although for decades AIPAC has had informal ties with pro-Israel PACs, it has always refrained from forming its own PAC."
-He added: "I think its decision to establish its own PAC and super PAC is based on the recognition that campaign funding is a crucial means of exerting political influence in Congress, and that AIPAC now needs this tool in order to maintain its influence in Congress."
+UCLA Younes & Soraya Nazarian Center for Israel Studies director Dov Waxman said, "Although for decades AIPAC has had informal ties with pro-Israel PACs, it has always refrained from forming its own PAC", adding, "I think its decision to establish its own PAC and super PAC is based on the recognition that campaign funding is a crucial means of exerting political influence in Congress, and that AIPAC now needs this tool in order to maintain its influence in Congress."

-Former AIPAC executive director Tom Dine and legislative director Douglas Bloomfield criticized the move, saying it could call the organization's neutrality into question.
+Former AIPAC executive director Tom Dine and legislative director Douglas Bloomfield criticized the move, saying it could call AIPAC's neutrality into question.

 In March 2022, the PAC released its first endorsements of 130 candidates for the House of Representatives and the Senate.
-The list included 37 Congresspersons of the "Sedition Caucus" who had voted to overturn the 2020 election of Joe Biden.
+The list included 37 congresspeople of the "Sedition Caucus" who had voted to overturn the 2020 election of Joe Biden.
 The endorsement drew criticism from a variety of sources.
 Former U.S. ambassador to Israel Daniel C. Kurtzer said it was "very disappointing that AIPAC has turned a blind eye to the damage that these people have done to our democracy.
 Their support of Israel cannot ever trump that damage."
 Conservative pro-Israel columnist Jennifer Rubin called it "truly horrifying".

-AIPAC's push into the political campaign support comes amid the erosion of bipartisan support for Israel in the US, with opinion polls showing growing criticism for the state among younger Democrats, including American Jews, the breaking of the taboo on comparisons between Israel's treatment of Palestinians and apartheid South Africa, and rising support for the Boycott, Sanctions and Divest (BDS) movement.
+AIPAC's entrance into political campaigns came amid the erosion of bipartisan support for Israel in the U.S., with opinion polls showing growing criticism for the state among younger Democrats, including Jews, the breaking of the taboo on correlative comparisons between Israel's treatment of Palestinians and apartheid South Africa, and rising support for the Boycott, Divestment and Sanctions (BDS) movement.